Unit 4 - Notes

 7. Sorting: Bubble Sort

-Sorting rearranges elements in a specific order (ascending or descending).
+Sorting rearranges the array elements in ascending or descending order.

 Bubble Sort Algorithm

-• After the first pass, the largest element "bubbles up" to the last position.
+• Logic: After the first pass, the largest element "bubbles up" to the last position.

 C